Cogeneration

 Environmental discharge: We release the treated wastewater to the ocean at Potter Point, Kurnell.

-Amount of biosolids produced: 19,000 tonnes each year.
+Biosolids produced: 19,000 tonnes each year.

 Primary wastewater treatment removes large solids using physical separation processes.
 Most of the solids removed can be treated for beneficial reuse.